antonfirsov/docs/scratch/dotnet-core-tools-telemtry.md

 We will ship the new .NET Core command-line tools experience (AKA ".NET CLI") with .NET Core RC2.
 We believe that we've got a good design and experience in place, but don't have any usage data that proves that.
 Similarly, we have plenty of ideas on what to do next with the .NET Core Tools, but are again lacking data on how to priortize those ideas.

 We just [added a telemetry feature](https://github.com/dotnet/cli/pull/2145) to the tools to produce more insight on usage and make decision making more data-oriented.
-The data generated from this feature will be aggregated and anonymized and published for use by both Microsoft and community engineers.

 Behavior
 --------

-The telemetry feature is on by default for the .NET Core Tools for RC2.
-We will re-assess if that's the right behavior for RTM, based on your feedback.
+The telemetry feature is on by default.
+The data collected will be anonymous in nature and published in an aggregated form for use by both Microsoft and community engineers under a Creative Commons license.

-You can opt-out of the telemetry feature by setting an environment variable DOTNET_CLI_TELEMETRY_OPTOUT to true (e.g. "true", 1).
+You can opt-out of the telemetry feature by setting an environment variable DOTNET_CLI_TELEMETRY_OPTOUT (e.g. `export` on OS X/Linux, `set` on Windows) to true (e.g. "true", 1).
 Doing this will stop the collection process from running.
-In order to set the environment variable, please use the existing operating system mechanisms for this (e.g. `export` on OS X/Linux, `set` on Windows).
-We may also add a different opt-out for RTM, again based on your feedback.

 Data Points
 -----------